Do you consume more than you create? I’m pretty sure you do.

 As for many other people, the more apps, the more social networks, the more videos there are, the less focused we become.
 Writing requires focus.
 And so does visual art.

-Every time I sit down to write, I get distracted.
-Every three lines or so, I have the impulse to check something else.
+Every time I sit down to draw, I get distracted.
+Every three two or three strokes or so, I have the impulse to check something else.
 Not new, nor unique to me.
 But as my head space fills up, I become extremely blocked.
-And this has happened with my artwork as well.

 It seems that the more I try to pull in everything together, the more scattered everything feels.